yenyang/Anarchy-BepInEx/README.md

 If you find an error that you think should be added or if you find a tool that this should also be included, please let me know.

 ## Disclaimer
-This mod does NOT alter existing systems, tools, or UI other than disabling error checks therefore you cannot:
+This mod does NOT allow you to do everything including:
 * Use the net tool to draw a bridge through a sea-lane clearance
-* Trees cannot be added onto other objects or too close to each other.
 * If the vanilla net tool would remove an existing network, it will still do that.
 * Even if the mod disables the error check, the UI may still prevent you from doing something like placing a second copy of a unique building/upgrade.